Sustainability Comparison

 What is BHP's SINK sustainability score?

 BHP scores 23/100 on the SINK sustainability index (Significant gaps).
-BHP reports comprehensive climate and environmental data with third-party assurance, but Scope 3 emissions—97% of its total footprint—lack absolute reduction targets and are growing with production.
-The 2015 Samarco disaster killed 19 people and contaminated 600km of river; November 2025 UK court found BHP strictly liable.
-Mining-scale environmental damage and unvalidated climate targets define its weak position.
+BHP reports comprehensive climate data with verified operational emissions reductions, but Scope 3 emissions—97% of total—lack absolute reduction targets.
+The 2015 Samarco dam disaster killed 19 people and contaminated 600km of river; BHP faces £36 billion UK litigation.
+Industry association misalignment on climate policy undermines stated commitments.

 How does SINK compare Rio Tinto and BHP?